Connecting to Dremio

 Following prerequisites need to be satisfied before making the connection:

-Prior to configuring Dremio to connect to SingleStore DB, download and install Dremio.
+Prior to configuring Dremio to connect to SingleStore, download and install Dremio.

 Download the MariaDB JDBC driver: MariaDB Java Connector 2.3.0

-Make sure the SingleStore DB Cluster is running on the server.
+Make sure the SingleStore Cluster is running on the server.

 Download the SingleStore connector for Dremio.